-Now you can do it like Grandma did and make your own natural and pure vitamin C basically free of charge!
-In the good old days before food supplements were so common, people found a clever way to make their own natural vitamin C using orange and lemon peels that are normally thrown into the garbage.
+Luckily, there’s an easy way to make your own natural and pure vitamin C with a simple, traditional recipe.
+In the days before food supplements became commonly available, people found a smart way to make their own natural vitamin C using orange and lemon peels that would otherwise have gone to waste.

-Step 1 Wash the citrus fruit in hot water and gently scrub with a vegetable brush, to remove the wax coating.
-Organic citrus fruit doesn’t always have this wax coating.
+Step 1 – Wash the citrus fruit in hot water and gently scrub with a vegetable brush to remove the wax coating.
+Organic citrus fruit doesn’t usually have this wax coating.

-Step 2 Peel off the rind before eating or juicing your fruit.
-Try not to get too much of the white part of the rind because it’s bitter.
-Use a swivel vegetable peeler ( y-shaped ) for the task, results in thin parings of citrus rind with none of the bitter pith.
-Avoid using a knife, it is much harder to get the same results.
+Step 2 – Peel off the rind before eating or juicing the fruit.
+Try not to get too much of the white part of the rind – the pith – as it tastes very bitter.
+Using a vegetable peeler instead of a knife makes it easier to get thin parings.

-Step 4 Now take the prepared citrus rind and lay skin side down, in a single layer on a baking tray.
-Leave the citrus rinds to air dry for a day or two until dry and crisp.
-Or bake in an oven at the lowest temperature until the rinds are dry are curled.
+Step 4 –Leave the citrus rinds to air dry for a day or two until dry and crisp.
+Or bake in an oven at the lowest temperature until the rinds are dry and curled.
 Drying the citrus rinds can take anywhere between one and two hours, depending on how low the temperature of your oven can go.
-Aim for about 50C/122F setting or lower by propping the oven door open with a wooden spoon.
+Aim for about 50°c/122°F setting, or go even lower by propping the oven door open slightly.
 Once the citrus rinds feel dry and crisp to the touch, they are done.

 Step 5 – Finely grind the dried rinds in a spice or coffee grinder or a Thermo Mix or VitaMix or with a mortar and pestle.
 As long as the powdered zest is completely dry, it should last for about a year.
 Store it in the refrigerator to prolong the shelf life.

-- Add a few dried peels to your cup of black tea or green tea
+- Add a few dried peels to your cup of black or green tea

-- Add to marinades and dressings, infusing them with citrus flavours.
+- Add to marinades and dressings to infuse them with citrus flavors.

 - When you make a fruit salad, add some dried pieces of lemon and orange to marinate with the fruit for a few hours, removing them before serving.